gigihsigap/kanjicards/README.md

-# KanjiCards
+# Kanji Cards

-Kanjicards is an app for memorizing Kanji words.
+Kanji Cards is an app for memorizing kanji words.
 Try it [HERE!](http://gigihsigap.github.io/kanjicards)

 ## About